silaspe/maths/docs/brainstorm.md

 Also fun fact: the duals of every point on a line would all pass through the dual point, and the duals of every line that passes through a point would all lie on the dual line.

-### linear algebra, complex numbers, and higher dimensional complex numbers
+### linear algebra, complex numbers, and higher dimensional complex numbers?

 $$ \text{Let's say that a vector } \vec{v} \text{ is an ordered set of numbers } \begin{bmatrix} v_x \\
 v_y \\ \end{bmatrix} \text{, or } v_x \hat{x} + v_y \hat{y} \text{, or a point } (v_x, v_y) \text{, or an arrow with it's tip at } (v_x, v_y) \text{, and tail at } (0, 0) \text{.
 They can be scaled (that is, multiplied by a scalar or real number) (} c \begin{bmatrix} v_x \\